philliplab/MochModel4/test/MochModel4Tests.md

 #### <a name="TreatmentCessationRatesmatchesinputs"></a>Treatment Cessation Rates matches inputs

-Scenario(s): AllStopped
+Scenario(s): Base

 When the kaplan meier curves of the treatment stoppage rates are compared to the input values, they should look similar.

-The same issues as with the treated mortality of the mothers.
-However, the cessation rates will never be high enough, so this plot will never match the input.
-To fix it, introduce censoring.

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-33](figure/unnamed-chunk-33.png)

 ```
-## Mean time till treatment cessarion from treatment: 20.5679632912381.
+## Mean time till treatment cessarion from treatment: 13.2542007235793.
 ```